Faith Off

 "Faith Off" is the eleventh episode of the eleventh season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 16, 2000.
-In the episode, Bart believes he has the power to heal others through faith after removing a bucket glued to Homer's head.
+In this episode, Bart believes he has the power to heal others through faith after removing a bucket glued to Homer's head.
 Meanwhile, Homer creates a homecoming game float for Springfield University.

 The episode, which features guest appearances from Don Cheadle and Joe Mantegna, received generally positive reviews from critics following its release on home video in the season 11 DVD.

+This episode was written by Frank Mula and directed by Nancy Kruse.

 Plot

 Homer attends a Springfield University reunion party, but it is really a fundraiser and he is forced to donate.
 To take revenge on the dean, Homer rigs a bucket of glue to fall on his head when he opens the front door of his home.
 However, Homer falls victim to an identical prank set up by a fraternity.
 It is impossible to remove the bucket.

 The Simpson family come across a preacher’s revival tent.
 Despite his faith, the preacher cannot remove the bucket, but he lifts up Bart to try – and he does it.
 The preacher declares that Bart has the gift of faith healing.
 Lisa’s scientific explanation that metal bucket has expanded from the heat in the tent is dismissed.
 Bart starts his own revival movement and has great success apparently working cures.
 Milhouse is convinced that Bart has cured his weak eyesight and is run over by a truck he thinks is a dog.
 In the hospital, powerless to cure him, Bart admits that his career as a faith healer is over.

 Homer builds a float for the homecoming football game halftime show.
 He gets drunk and drives late onto the field, when the players are already there.
 He runs over Springfield U’s star place-kicker, breaking his leg.
 Fat Tony has made a large bet on SU and threatens to kill Homer if the team loses; Bart reluctantly prays to God for help in effecting a cure.
 Somehow, the player is apparently cured.
 He returns to the field and attempts a field goal.
 It looks as if it is just going to miss – but the lower half of his leg, severed, appears in the air and nudges it in.
 Springfield U have won.
 Dr. Hibbert says that, with Bart’s help, he will be able to reattach the leg.
 Bart wearily repeats that he has no healing powers.